syncfusion-content/flutter-docs/Flutter/pdf-viewer/lock-unlock-annotations.md

 ---
 layout: post
-title: Locking and Unlocking annotations in Flutter PDF Viewer widget | Syncfusion
+title: Locking and Unlocking Annotations in Flutter PDF Viewer Widget | Syncfusion
 description: Learn here all about locking and unlocking annotations in PDF documents using the Syncfusion Flutter PDF Viewer (SfPdfViewer) widget and more.
 platform: Flutter
 control: SfPdfViewer